Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 * The layout of my Rescue Centre page using cards, the layout was taken from the Bootstrap documentation and then customised for my content.
   The link to this documentation can be found here https://getbootstrap.com/docs/4.0/components/card/.
 * All "Rescue Centres" logos are taken from the charities own websites or social medias.
+* I used the Bootstrap Navbar and customised as needed, https://getbootstrap.com/docs/4.0/components/navbar/.

 ### Media